freebsd/freebsd-src/doc/README.windows.md

 Debug build.

-Scroll down to "Cmake variables and cache", scroll through the list looking for the entry for Packet_ROOT, and either type in the path of the directory containing the Npcap or WinPcap SDK or use the "Browse..." button to browse for that directory.
+Scroll down to "Cmake variables and cache", scroll through the list looking for the entry for PCAP_ROOT, and either type in the path of the directory containing the Npcap or WinPcap SDK or use the "Browse..." button to browse for that directory.